 - Heightened mind/body awareness

-The focused and controlled nature of The Bar Method workout alongside its non-impact and isometric moves make it an ideal choice for expectant moms.
-In fact, the majority of our classes are suitable for all skill levels, including prenatal students.
+The focused and controlled nature of The Bar Method workout alongside its non-impact and isometric moves make it the ideal choice for expectant moms.
+In fact, most of our classes are suitable for all skill levels, including prenatal students.

 Longtime Bar Method Instructor Stephanie Kagan shared on our blog that, “One of the main reasons I loved barre during my pregnancies and postpartum is because it gives you the opportunity to still build strength and endurance—two things you absolutely need once your baby arrives.
 Throughout pregnancy and postpartum, you rely on your muscles to stabilize and support your changing body.
 Barre is the perfect way to build and maintain those muscle groups, which help you breeze through your pregnancy journey with fewer aches, pains and head-noise.”

 Following a prenatal workout program is a wonderful way to invest in the health and well-being of both you and your baby.
+Barre is the perfect exercise, no matter what trimester you’re in.
+Our instructors, who are specially trained in prenatal fitness, will be there for you to help modify and assist throughout every class.
+When you commit to a fitness routine throughout your pregnancy not only will you feel strong, but you’ll also be prepared for when baby does arrive.
 Ready to give The Bar Method a try?
-Find a studio near you, or sign up for online classes here.
+Find a studio near you, or sign up for our online classes.